CyberWoLfman's Web Asylum!

 If you get too drunk, you might drive over somebody when you're drunk and/or under the influence of drugs.

-If you laugh too much, they'll probably haul you away.
+If you laugh too much, they'll probably take you away.
 Crying is okay (in society's eyes, anyway.
 I'd rather see people happy, myself), but laughing for a long period of time makes people think that you're crazy.
-After all, there's not too many sane people that can laugh about life in this crappy world filled with people who screw you over every way they can.
+After all, there's not too many sane people that can laugh about life in this crappy world filled with people who hurt you or screw you over every way they can.
 There's an old saying: "Cry for an hour in public and nobody will bother you.
 Laugh for 15 minutes and they'll come to take you away."
 Sad, but true.

 There's a saying I'm fond of that goes like this: